 At The Cathedral Catholic Primary School, we believe that RE is at the heart of all we do as it helps us to fulfil our mission statement.
 Through RE, children learn more about the Catholic faith and they develop in their knowledge and understanding of the different religious dimensions of life.
 They are given the opportunity to examine their own religious beliefs and attitudes and to respect those of others.

-To inform our teaching in RE, we refer to the national RE curriculum planning wheels, supported by materials from CAFOD, “The Way, The Truth and The Life” and “Caritas in Action” to ensure we meet the needs of all our children.
-All classes follow the Religious Education Curriculum Directory and time spent on RE is 2 hours per week in Key Stage One and 2.5 hours per week in Key Stage Two.
+To inform our teaching in RE, we refer to the national RE curriculum directory, supported by materials from CAFOD, "Come and See", “The Way, The Truth and The Life” and “Caritas in Action” to ensure we meet the needs of all our children.
+All classes follow diocesan curriculum guidance and time spent on RE is 2 hours per week in Key Stage One and 2.5 hours per week in Key Stage Two.